dustinmschroeder/dustinmschroeder.github.io/publications/publication_page.markdown

 ---

+**D.M.
+Schroeder**. *Bright Prospects for Radar Detection of Europa’s Ocean*, Icarus (submitted)

+D. Castelletti, **D.M.
+Schroeder**, S. Hensley, D.D.
+Blankenship, A. Moussessian, L. Bruzzone, J.J.
+Plaut, Y. Gim, D.A.
+Young, S.D.
+Kempf, G. Ng. *Cross Track Clutter Discrimination Using a Two Channel VHF Radar
+Sounder: Demonstration in Greenland*, in preparation for Planetary and Space Science

+**D.M.
+Schroeder**, C. Grima, D.D.
+Blankenship. *Evidence for Ocean Incursion at the Grounding Zone of Thwaites Glacier, West Antarctica*, in preparation for Nature Geoscience

 M.G.P.
 Cavitte, D.D.
 Blankenship, D.A.
 Young, **D.M.
 Schroeder**, M.J.
-Siegert, E. Le Meur. *Radar Stratigraphy Connecting Lake Vostok and Dome C, East Antarctica, Across the Last Two Glacial Cycles*, Journal of Glaciology
+Siegert, E. Le Meur. *Radar Stratigraphy
+Connecting Lake Vostok and Dome C, East Antarctica, Across the Last Two Glacial Cycles*, in preparation for the Journal of Glaciology

+**D.M.
+Schroeder**. *Airborne Radar Sounding Constraints on the Englacial Attenuation and Thermal Structure of Thwaites Glacier, West Antarctica*, in preparation for Geophysical Research Letters

+**D.M.
+Schroeder**, C. Grima, B.A.
+Campbell. *Radar Sounding Losses Through Rough Ice Surfaces*, in preparation for IEEE Geoscience and Remote Sensing Letters

+**D.M.
+Schroeder** and C. Grima. *Optimal Radar Sounder Frequency Selection for Ice Shell and Particle/Plasma Observation at Europa*, in preparation for Planetary and Space Science

+M. Haynes and **D.M.
+Schroeder**.
+An Hybrid Eikonal/Point Target Simulator for Icy Satellite Radar Sounders, in preparation for IEEE Transactions on Antennas and Propagation

+**D.M.
+Schroeder** and E. Rodriguez. *Limitations and Requirements on the Passive Probing of Europa’s Ice Shell Using Jupiter as a Radio Noise Source*, in preparation for Icarus

 ---